falon/wildfire-milter/INSTALL.md

     systemctl enable wildfire-milter
     systemctl enable wfverdictchange.timer

+From version 0.1-post33 Wildfire Milter integrates with Systemd notify.
+Because `python3-systemd` is not easy to find on EL7, you could need an EL8 based OS to install the higher releases of this milter.

 # Configuration
 You must at least configure in *milter.conf* the `Redis:` section and the `Wildfire:` section.
 If you didn't install from **yum**, you have to create the `TMPDIR`.